-GNAFPIDLocationSearch takes a G-NAF PID as input. and returns the address and latitude/longitude coordinates for a Geocoded National Address File Persistent Identifier (G-NAF PID).
+GNAFPIDLocationSearch takes a G-NAF PID as input and returns the address and latitude/longitude coordinates for a Geocoded National Address File Persistent Identifier (G-NAF PID).

 Note: GNAF PID Location Search functionality is not supported by the Geocode Address Global component.
 You must use the Geocode Address AUS component for this functionality.
-GNAF PID Location Search is the only stage used from Geocode Address AUS.
-That component is otherwise deprecated.

-Table 18: GNAFPIDLocationSearch Input
+Table 19: GNAFPIDLocationSearch Input

 Parameter Format Description

-Data.GNAFPID String The 14-character G-NAF persistent identifier you want to look up.
+GNAFPID String The 14-character G-NAF persistent identifier you want to look up.
 For example:

-GAVIC421397369
+GAACT718519668